SesameSesame

 Step-by-Step

-1. User creates a task with a prompt and selects a repository
+1. User creates a session with a prompt and selects a repository

-2. API validates the request and creates a task record
+2. API validates the request and creates a session record

 3. SandboxProvider creates a workspace: